 It's a software system that lets developers create documents based on the inner workings of an API, how it functions, and what it's able to do.
-It basically develops and stores a reference manual for both technical and non-technical staff to be able to read and understand, as well as making adjustments as the development process progresses.
+It develops and stores a reference manual for both technical and non-technical staff to read and understand, as well as make adjustments as the development process progresses.
 Additionally, the software makes it easy to explain to new users and customers how to use the API to its full potential.

-API documents contain detailed descriptions of the API, including its functions, workflows, return types, arguments, and classes.
-Typical API documentation set consists of several elements such as a quick start guide, explanations for every API request, authentication info, request, return, and code samples (with response descriptions and error messages), as well as SDK examples.
+API documents contain detailed API descriptions, including its functions, workflows, return types, arguments, and classes.
+A typical API documentation set consists of several elements such as a quick start guide, explanations for every API request, authentication info, request, return, code samples (with response descriptions and error messages), and SDK examples.

 What are some API documentation best practices?

 Whether you're creating documentation for web or RESTful APIs, make sure to plan for the documentation process.
 This includes knowing the capabilities, purpose, and scope of the API, as well as wh the documentation is for (the target audience).
 Furthermore, avoid jargon as much as possible and make the documentation easy to understand even for non-technical users.
 Lastly, include as many interactive examples and visual aides as possible.